 In 1784, following his conversion to Methodism, Wilberforce took on two main political aims: The Suppression of the Slave Trade and the Reformation of Manners (or morals).
 His battle to change the law was not an easy one.

 Wilberforce also devoted himself to other causes and campaigns such as the limiting of the hours children should work.
-Like his contemporary, Quaker campaigner Elizabeth Fry, he also fought for prison reforms, and he was also passionate about policing, education, healthcare, gambling.
+Like his contemporary, Quaker campaigner Elizabeth Fry, he fought for prison reforms, and he was also passionate about policing, education, healthcare and issues caused by gambling.
 He appealed for amendments to the Poor Law (to improve the conditions for the poor) and in 1796 became a founding member of the ‘Society for the Bettering Condition and Increasing Comforts of the Poor’.
 This organisation worked to reform Parish Relief and Workhouses for the poor and improve their general living conditions.

 It is estimated that almost 70 separate causes were significantly advanced by Wilberforce's involvement.
 Although he enjoyed a successful political career, Wilberforce put his many achievements down to ‘God’s will’ rather than his own merits.